Skinz3/Flex/Readme.md

 # Flex

-Flex is a object-relational mapping (ORM) product for the Microsoft .NET Core and SQL : it provides a framework for mapping an object-oriented domain model to a traditional SQL database.
+Flex is a lightweight object-relational mapping (ORM) product for the Microsoft .NET Core and SQL : it provides a framework for mapping an object-oriented domain model to a traditional SQL database.

-> Flex only supports MySql for now, i am actively working on the creation of a db factory to be able to support SQLite, Postgresql etc.
 # Exemple of usage